Health Savings Accounts, or HSAs, are the most tax-efficient retirement account in existence.

-Today I’d like to share a comprehensive set of tips and strategies on how to maximize an HSA and integrate it into your retirement planning.
+To explain how, I’ll share a comprehensive set of tips on how to maximize an HSA and integrate it into your retirement planning.

-First, we’ll cover the basics: what an HSA is and how it works.
-Then we’ll look at key strategies for maximizing an HSA’s tax advantages.
+Then we’ll analyze strategies for maximizing an HSA’s tax benefits.
 You can jump to any question below just by clicking on it.

 A Health Savings Account is like a special bank account specifically designed for healthcare expenses.
-Your money will likely be saved at an actual bank; I use Wells Fargo for my HSA.
+Your money will likely be saved at an actual bank, at least until you invest it.

 Money you save in your HSA gets super preferential tax treatment.
 You put pre-tax money in.
 You can invest that money in the stock market.
 The money grows tax-free.
 If you withdraw the money for qualified healthcare expenses, you pay zero taxes upon withdrawal.

 First, you have to be covered under a High Deductible Health Plan.
+This is a health insurance plan with a higher than typical deductible amount.
 The IRS defines what qualifies here.
-Specifically, your HDHP must have a minimum deductible of $1,300 for individuals or $2,600 for families.
-The max out-of-pocket allowed by law for an HDHP is $6,550 for individuals or $13,100 for families.
-These figures are for both 2016 and 2017.
+Specifically, your HDHP must have a minimum deductible of $1,400 for individuals or $2,800 for families.
+The max out-of-pocket allowed by law for an HDHP is $6,900 for individuals or $13,800 for families.
+These figures are for 2020.

 Also, you cannot be covered by Medicare or any other health insurance that is not HDHP (e.g., through your spouse), and you can’t be a dependent on someone else’s tax return.